 Once you have been refered we will call to arrange when you can collect your food from the Eastleigh Basics Bank shop.
 There you recieve enough food and essentials to last up to 7 days for the number of individuals stated on the refferal.
 While you wait for your food to be sorted you can sit and enjoy a cup of tea or coffee served by our friendly volunteers.

 If you have any questions please do get in touch and we will be happy to guide you as best we can, we understand it takes courage to ask for help.

 Below are just some of the organisations that can refer you to us for support.

-The soaring cost of fuel and food in 2022 meant that many local residents faced a very tough time - especially through the second half of the year.
-With belts being tightened and the number of those in need on the rise, we provided food for 5,940 people last year - a 26% increase in the demand for our services compared to 2021.
+The soaring cost of fuel and food over the past year or so has meant that many local residents faced a very tough time.
+With belts being tightened and the number of those in need on the rise, we provided food for 7,771 people in 2023 - a 30% increase in the demand for our services compared to 2022.

 People and organisations in Eastleigh have been incredibly generous and we continue to receive donations of both food and money to keep our shelves well stocked.
 Many thanks to the individuals, churches, companies, associations and schools who enable us to keep our service going.